-The installing Contractor for the fire alarm system shall, at a minimum, be a certified alarm system Contractor I and a direct sales division of, or the authorized and designated distributor for the fire alarm system manufacturer, with at least five years of manufacturer-certified work experience.
-Device installation, connection, terminations, final programming, testing, and certification shall be performed by a NICET Level III or higher manufacturer-certified trained, technician.
+The installing Contractor for the fire alarm system shall, at a minimum, be a certified alarm system Contractor I and a direct sales division of, or the authorized and designated distributor for the fire alarm system manufacturer in the greater Orlando area, with at least ten years of manufacturer-certified work experience.
+Device installation, connection, terminations, final programming, testing, and certification shall be managed by a NICET Level IV and performed by a NICET Level III or higher manufacturer-certified trained, technician.
+Proof of qualifications shall be provided with all proposals.